devlooped/.github/profile/readme.md

 to potentially unlock additional functionality (or just remove the reminder and thank instead!).
 SponsorLink never issues any messages outside of IDE usage, so it will never disrupt your CI/CD workflows or CLI builds.

-If you arrived here from an IDE and are looking for sponsoring, the (one-time) steps are:
+If you arrived here from an IDE and are interested in sponsoring, the (one-time) steps are:

 1. Select your [sponsor](https://github.com/sponsors/devlooped) tier 🙏
 2. Install the [GitHub CLI](https://cli.github.com/) if you haven't installed it already.
 It's a fantastic tool!